christianamenos/computer-science-articles-and-learning-resources/README.md

-# Software engineering articles and learning resources
+# Computer science articles and learning resources
 Let's collect some promising or interesting articles related with software engineering.
 This will allow anyone to expand their knowledge and discover new blogs or people to follow.

 ## Contributing